ayushanand18/covid-19/README.md

-# Node.js Hello World Sample

-This application demonstrates a simple, reusable Node.js web application based on the Express framework.
+# Fighting COVID-19 using blockchain

+We are finding ways to fight the novel coronavirus using blockchain.
+The project is still under developement.

+This app uses IBM Bluemix services to run.

-## Run the app locally
+## Installation and running the app locally

 1. [Install Node.js][]
 1. cd into this project's root directory